JacobFV/JFS/REAME.md

 # jFS

-Jacob's file system (jFS) is a file system and jFSS is shell for terminal interface to Jacob's file system.
+Jacob's file system (jFS) is a file system library, CLI, and shell suite.
 It currently requires an OS-provided filesystem substrate, but a future operating system, jOS, will directly utilize jFS to store data on high throughput jDrives.
 This OS will be used to run jPhones, jPads, jMacs, and (of course) JavaScript.\*

-**If you are a student grader please show this program to Dr. Levine** Dr. Levine, this filesystem has all the bells and whistles for assignment 3: permissions, subdirectories, and go language implementation (+ personal additions: mirrors, chains, striping, corruption detection and correction, static library, and operating system CLI intergration)!
+**If you are a student grader please foreward this paragraph to Dr. Levine** Dr. Levine, this filesystem has all the bells and whistles for assignment 3: permissions, subdirectories, and go language implementation (+ personal additions: RAID mirrors, chains, and striping, corruption detection and correction, a static library, and operating system CLI intergration)!

 ``bash
 jfs example ... # TODO